 Drone The Game Accessibility Report

-Drone The Game has 5 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+Drone The Game has 1 accessibility feature for Difficulty which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Customise Difficulty: Customise different aspects of the game to create a challenge of an appropriate level.
 Adjusting elements individually enables you to tailor gameplay to suit your needs and style of play.